WARNING: Unmarked spoilers ahead, please self-advise. Based on how the work is choreographed, various tropes here contain major plot spoilers!

 - Weaksauce Weakness: His eyes are going blind.

-- Angsty Surviving Twin: Alas, the twin to take up the full "Urumiya" name has been designated...
+- Angsty Surviving Twin: He is the twin to take up the full "Urumiya" name and Celestial duty.

-- Backup Twin: After Tegu's growth curse has been lifted, he took over Hagas' place in looking after Firuka, and marries her in the end.
+- Backup Twin: After Tegu's growth curse has been lifted, he took over Hagas' place as both the Celestial Warrior Urumiya and as Firuka's protector.

 - Big Brother Instinct: He's the older brother and the first of the twins to have his powers awakened, therefore he has the mindset of protecting Hagas since they were toddlers.